yen5004/AD-Lab/README.md

 - **Permission Denied**: If you receive a permission error, make sure you have the necessary sudo privileges and try running the script with `sudo`.
 - **Missing Dependencies**: If a specific tool doesn't install properly, ensure that your system's package manager (`apt`) is up-to-date.

----

-Let me know if you'd like further customizations or if you need help with anything else!